-Combine all that with the fact that 70mm requires twice the silver halide (silver futures are at ~$15 an ounce today) as 35mm film and you end up with a film that costs thousands of dollars more per print to distribute.
+Combine all that with the fact that 70mm requires twice the silver halide (silver futures are at ~$15 an ounce at the time of writing) as 35mm film and you end up with a film that costs thousands of dollars more per print to distribute.
 IMAX was cornered into a very niche market.

 2002: A Marketing Odyssey